Time-aware itinerary planning

 For a steady mix of must-sees and breathing room.

-Who this pace suits
+Who this trip pace suits

 Typical day highlights